Zibri/ZiPhone/docs/readme.txt

 then restore to firmware 1.0.1 or newer.
 If your on 2.0 beta or newer, ziphone -D won't work.
 You need to enter DFU mode manually, or use Recovery Mode.

+All copyright on the enclosed source code (EXCLUDING ZiPhone itself) is hereby released.
+The source for the MacOS GUI wrapper is placed into the public domain.